EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

    <img src="doc/squirrels!!.png">
 </p>

-If you encounter errors while running these scripts, please check the [FAQ section](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi#frequently-asked-questions-and-common-errors) of this guide.
+If you encounter errors while running these scripts, please check the [FAQ section](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi#FAQs) of this guide.
 It has a list of common errors and their solutions.
 If you can successfully run the script, but your object isn’t detected, it is most likely because your model isn’t accurate enough.
 The FAQ has further discussion on how to resolve this.

+## Examples
+(Still to come!)
+Please see the [examples](examples) folder for examples of how to use your TFLite model in basic vision applications.

 ## FAQs
+(Still to come!)